awwx/ar/readme.md

 Waterhouse [investigated the queue bug](http://arclanguage.org/item?id=13518), determining that it is a garbage collection issue; this in turn gives us confidence that implementing Arc lists with Racket mpair's is in fact one way to fix the bug.
+(Note that waterhouse also provided a [direct fix](http://arclanguage.org/item?id=13616) for Arc 3.1, so you don't need this runtime implementation just to get a fix for the queue bug).

 Reflecting the Arc compiler into Arc was inspired by rntz's [Arc compiler written in Arc](https://github.com/nex3/arc/tree/arcc).